pin-people/event_people_python/README.md

 - `fail!:` should be called when an error ocurred processing the event and the message should be requeued;
 - `reject!:` should be called whenever a message should be discarded without being processed.

-Given you want to consume a single event inside your project you can use the `EventPeople::Listener.on` method.
+Given you want to consume a single event inside your project you can use the `event_people.Listener.on` method.
 It consumes a single event, given there are events available to be consumed with the given name pattern.

 ```python
 from event_people import Listener